rlugojr/geoip/README.md

 Geo info provided by [freegeoip.net](http://freegeoip.net/).

 ### How to Install
-It is just a web page anyways.
+It is just a web page.

 ### Version
 0.1